 These resources are for employers in poultry processing, meat processing (beef, pork, and other meats), and shore-based seafood processing, including limited processing.
-These employers may also benefit from reviewing other protocols if their workplace includes other work environments such as office space.
+These employers may also benefit from reviewing other protocols if their workplace includes other work environments such as office space and manufacturing.

 Facilities that have been ordered closed by a public health authority, the Canadian Food Inspection Agency, or another regulator due to a COVID-19 outbreak must follow the reopening plans and protocols approved by those agencies and the guidance provided here.

 Employers are required to develop a COVID-19 Safety Plan that outlines the policies, guidelines, and procedures they have put in place to reduce the risk of COVID-19 transmission.
 Employers must involve frontline workers, joint health and safety committees, and supervisors in identifying protocols for their workplace.

 The COVID-19 Safety Plan follows the six steps outlined on COVID-19 and returning to safe operation.
 You can also refer to the COVID-19 Safety Plan OHS Guideline for information about developing a safety plan, including the level of detail required and use of supporting documentation.

 Employers are not required to submit plans to WorkSafeBC for approval, but in accordance with the order of the provincial health officer, this plan must be posted at the worksite and on their website, if they have one.
 During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers and to see their plan.